Toyota Celica: Fifth generation (T180; 1989)

 In August 1990, the wide body Liftback GT-Four A and Convertible, in base and Type G trim levels, were added into the Japanese Celica line up.
 Super Live Sound System with 10 speakers became standard on the GT-Four A and optional in other models except the S-R. The Celica convertible was built by American Sunroof Corporation (ASC) in California.
 It was offered as GT in the US with 5S-FE engine, and as base model and upmarket Type G in Japan or 2.0 GT-i 16 cabriolet in Europe with 3S-GE engine.
 The Japanese market convertible also has 4WS.
 To celebrate 20 years of Celica production, the 20th Anniversary GT-R was released for the Japanese market in December 1990.
 This limited edition GT-R has the GT-Four front bumper.

 There are three different gearboxes for ST185 GT-Four.
 The E150F gearbox with 4.285 final gear ratio was installed in the regular Japanese version and All-Trac Turbo.
 The European and Australian models, as well as the RC/Carlos Sainz/Group A models, came with the E151F gearbox with 3.933 ratio.
 The Japanese market only GT-Four Rally, a limited edition lightweight rally version sold only in Japan (not to be confused with the Australian GT-Four Grp A Rallye model), has the E152F gearbox with close ratio on the 1st through 4th gear and 4.285 final ratio.
 It also came with steel wheels and without air conditioning, power windows, or a power antenna.
 The early model GT-Four Rally is based on the narrow body, and the facelift model is wide body with round fog lights.
-Also sold in Japan only was the GT-Four V. This was an economy version of narrow body without alloy wheels, leather, or Super Live Sound System, but still came with fog lights, power windows, and optional sunroof.
+Also sold in Japan only was the GT-Four V. This was an economy version of normal body without alloy wheels, leather, or Super Live Sound System, but still came with fog lights, power windows, and optional sunroof.

 Anti-lock brakes (ABS) were available on the GT-S and All-Trac for all four years and was available on the GT for 1992 and 1993 models.
 ABS, Leather interior, power sunroof, and System 10 premium sound system are optional on the GT-S and the 1990–1992 All-Trac Turbo, and standard on the 1993 All-Trac Turbo.
 With its sport-style interior, power-operated driver's seat, auto tilt-away steering wheel, and cruise control as standard equipment, the All-Trac Turbo (known as the GT-Four outside of the US) was the most expensive Celica yet.
 With a 2.0-liter turbocharged 3S-GTE producing 149 kW, it was the most powerful Celica ever sold in the US.